Raef Al Hasan Rafa: Beginnings

-Due to his father's job posting, he spent some time of his childhood in Libya, he was the youngest child of his family, and is the younger brother of Saadi Muktafi, a guitarist and the founding member of the band Kral.
+Due to his father's job posting, he spent some time of his childhood in Libya, he was the youngest child of his family, and is the younger brother of Saadi Muktafi, a guitarist and the founding member of the band Kraal.
 He spent most of his early childhood in Libya.
 After returning to Bangladesh at the age of 5, he got admitted to Maple Leaf International School in Dhaka, Bangladesh.
 He was pushed to learn Nazrul Geeti,a local genre of song and harmonium during his childhood, but he scarcely had any interest in music back then.

 Marriage Life

 Raef Al Hasan Rafa married Samira Kamil.
 They posted about their married status on Facebook on 23 August 2021.